Mondido/MondidoWooCommerce/README.md

 =======================
 WooCommerce plugin v4.3.3

+## Update
+For plugin version 4.3.3 the settings needs to be saved once to rearrange the payment logos to follow the swedish law.

 FAQ: https://github.com/Mondido/WooCommerce/wiki/FAQ

 The Mondido WooCommerce plugin supports multiple payment methods such as Cards, Invoice, Direct Bank, PayPal and Swish.